A novel two-point gradient method for Regularization of inverse problems in Banach spaces: Choice of combination parameters and advantages of novel scheme

-In this section, we discuss the various possible choices of $\lambda_k^{\delta}$ which can be utilized in our scheme.
+In this section, we discuss the various possible choices of $\lambda_k^{\delta}$ which can be utilized in our scheme {and advantages of our scheme in comparison to \autoref{(1.7)}}.
 Let us recall that $\lambda_k^{\delta}$ must satisfy \autoref{(3.16)} and \autoref{(3.17)} and $\lambda_k$ satisfy \autoref{D}.
 Obviously, with $\lambda_k^{\delta}=0$ \autoref{(3.16)} holds and this choice corresponds to iteratively regularized Landweber iteration method \autoref{(1.4)}.
 However, to have some acceleration for the scheme \autoref{(3.2)} similar to various Landweber iterations \cite{Hub, Zhong}, non-trivial combination parameters $\lambda_k^{\delta}$ are required.

 To see this, observe that if $\|r_k^{\delta}\|\leq \tau\delta$, then $\upsilon_k^{\delta}=0$ which means $\lambda_k^{\delta}=0$ due to \autoref{(3.16)}.
 So, the only possibility we need to consider is $\|r_k^{\delta}\|> \tau\delta$.
 In this situation, \autoref{(3.16)} and \autoref{G} imply the following sufficient condition on the combination parameters to satisfy \autoref{(3.16)}: Recall that for Nesterov’s acceleration strategy \cite{Nest}, $\lambda_k^{\delta}=\frac{k}{k+\varsigma},$ where $\varsigma\geq 3$.
 So, by placing the requirement $0\leq \lambda_k^{\delta}\leq \frac{k}{k+\varsigma}<1$ for $p>1$, \autoref{M} leads to the estimate since $(\lambda_{k}^{\delta})^{p^*}<1$.
 This further means Combining above and $0\leq \lambda_k^{\delta}\leq \frac{k}{k+\varsigma}$, we can select However, one can see that the choice of combination parameters in \autoref{H} may approach to $0$ whenever $\delta\to 0$.
 This ultimately implies that the required acceleration effect may also decreases.
 Therefore, for the sake of completeness and to show the worthness of our posposed scheme, we recall another strategy well known as \emph{discrete backtracking search} (DBTS) algorithm discussed in \cite{Hub, Zhong} to find $\lambda_k^{\delta}$.
 This strategy fits properly in our situation.